Thinking about a visit to the Michigan Upper Peninsula? Here are 10 spectacular campgrounds in the UP.

 1) Straits State Park – St. Ignace

 Straits State Park.
 This is a great location in relation to Mackinac Island, just over the Mackinac Bridge on the edge of St. Ignace.
 It’s a popular spot for camping in the UP, with good, clean facilities and a nice home base for exploring the area.
 It’s got a nice viewing platform, with views of the bridge and the boats traveling to and from the island.
-There are 20, 30 and 50-amp, full hookups, with a fire ring, a picnic area, playground, recreation trail, and swimming beach.
-Shower and toilet facilities are available, and the campground does take pets.
+There are 20, 30, and 50-amp full hookups, with a fire ring, a picnic area, a playground, a recreation trail, and a swimming beach.
+Shower and toilet facilities are available, and the campground does allow pets.
 Rates are $30 – $42 per night.

 Bay Furnace Campground.
 Located near Munising and with stunning views of Lake Superior, you can enjoy sunrises and sunsets on the water when you hang your hat here.
-You can fish, hike and picnic, and pets are allowed.
+You can fish, hike, and picnic.
+Pets are allowed.
 This is a dry campground, so no hookups are available.
 Campsites are $20, with a dump station fee of $5.
-There is also firewood for sale, for the standard $5 fee.
+There is also firewood for sale for the standard $5 fee.

 3) Munising Tourist Park Campground – Munising

 Munising Tourist Park Campground.
-With great views of Lake Superior and a nice little beach, this is on the top of many a camper’s list.
-The campground has the usual amenities (picnic area, playground showers and toilets), and offer full hook-ups, with 20, 30, and 50-amp options.
+With great views of Lake Superior and a nice little beach, this is on the top of many camper’s lists.
+The campground has the usual amenities (picnic area, playground showers, and toilets) and offers full hook-ups with 20, 30, and 50-amp options.
 Free WiFi is available, and pets are welcome.
-Note: their website indicates that they are not opening back up for reservations until Sept.
-26, 2020.
-Prices vary at $25-41 per site.
+Note: Prices vary at $25-41 per site.